 Today, the PYP framework is implemented in 109 countries around the world.
 It is universally regarded as one of the most popular and effective primary education curricula currently available.
-For schools to offer the PYP curriculum, they must be formally recognised by the International Baccalaureate Organisation (IBO) or have undertaken the process to become an IBO World School.
+For schools to offer the PYP curriculum for primary school grades, they must be formally recognised by the International Baccalaureate Organisation (IBO) or have undertaken the process to become an IBO World School.
 OWIS has been an IBO World School since 2012.

 At OWIS, we recognise the PYP as a powerful, transformative framework that molds young minds into inquisitive thinkers, passionate learners, and confident citizens.
 Parents, teachers and the entire community are considered to be important partners in the child’s learning process, actively contributing to a holistic educational experience.
 The inquiry-based learning process ensures children are active learners, not merely memorising facts, but engaging fully with the world around them.
 The PYP curriculum is considered to be “engaging, relevant, challenging and significant.”
 Most importantly, it is trans-disciplinary, which means it focuses on issues that transcend subject areas, reflecting the modern reality of our dynamic, interconnected global world.

 Understanding the PYP Curriculum: 5 Essential Elements